Hartismere School

 Work Experience

-All students are able to undertake work experience as part of their programme of study.
+All students undertake work experience as part of their programme of study in year 12.
 Some students undertake work experience as part of their technical qualifications.
 Other students, for example those who plan to apply for particular degree courses such as medicine, nursing, dentistry and veterinary science undertake regular work experience as part of their preparation for application.
-In practice, students from all disciplines have undertaken work experience, for example as part of the BFI Film Academy for Young Creatives.

 Enrichment